Punktum-dk/sandbox-environment-specification/README.md

 Please see the specific service specification for details:

 - [DK Hostmaster DAS Service Specification][DKHMDASSPEC]
-- For details on the service version etc. please see [the DAS Service Wiki][DKHMDASWIKI]
+- For details on the service version, release notes etc. please see [the DAS Service Wiki][DKHMDASWIKI]
 - [DK Hostmaster DSU Service Specification][DKHMDSUSPEC]
-- For details on the service version etc. please see [the DSU Service Wiki][DKHMDSUWIKI]
+- For details on the service version, release notes etc. please see [the DSU Service Wiki][DKHMDSUWIKI]
 - [DK Hostmaster EPP Service Specification][DKHMEPPSPEC]
-- For details on the service version etc. please see [the EPP Service Wiki][DKHMEPPWIKI]
+- For details on the service version, release notes etc. please see [the EPP Service Wiki][DKHMEPPWIKI]
 - [DK Hostmaster RP Service Specification][DKHMRPSPEC]
-- For details on the service version etc. please see [the RP Service Wiki][DKHMRPWIKI]
+- For details on the service version, release notes etc. please see [the RP Service Wiki][DKHMRPWIKI]
 - [DK Hostmaster WHOIS Service Specification][DKHMWHOISSPEC]
-- For details on the service version etc. please see [the WHOIS Service Wiki][DKHMWHOISWIKI]
+- For details on the service version, release notes etc. please see [the WHOIS Service Wiki][DKHMWHOISWIKI]
+- [DK Hostmaster WHOIS API Service Specification][DKHMWHOISAPISPEC]
+- For details on the service version, release notes etc. please see [the WHOIS API Service Wiki][DKHMWHOISAPIWIKI]

 <a id="sandbox-limitations"></a>
 ## Sandbox Limitations